32 More about hypothesis testing

 3. sample summary statistics (such as sample means and sample sizes), including a CI (indicating the precision with which the parameter has been estimated).

 Since the null hypothesis is initially assumed to be true, the onus is on the data to provide evidence in support of the alternative hypothesis.
+That is, the null hypothesis is retained unless compelling evidence suggests otherwise.
 Hence, conclusions are always worded in terms of how much evidence supports the alternative hypothesis.

 'No evidence of a difference' is not the same as 'evidence of no difference'.

-That is, suppose we conclude that 'there is no evidence that the mean IQ is greater than \(100\) in race-car drivers'.
-This does not mean there is evidence that evidence that the mean IQ for race-car drivers is \(100\) (or is lower than \(100\)).
+Suppose we conclude that 'there is no evidence that the mean IQ is greater than \(100\) in football players'.
+This does not mean there is evidence that the mean IQ for football players is \(100\).
+It just means that the sample provided no evidence to change our initial assumption that the mean IQ is \(100\).

-Hypothesis tests assess statistical significance, which answers the question: 'Can sampling variation explain the difference between the value of the statistic and the value of the assumed parameter?'
-Even very small differences between the sample statistic and the population parameter can be statistically different if the sample size is sufficiently large.
+Hypothesis tests assess statistical significance, which answers the question: 'Can sampling variation reasonably explain the difference between the value of the statistic and the assumed value of the parameter?'
+Even very small differences between the statistic and the parameter can be statistically different if the sample size is sufficiently large.

-In contrast, practical importance answers the question: 'Is the conclusion of any importance in practice?'
-Whether a results is of practical importance depends upon the context: what the data are being used for, and for what purpose.
-'Practical importance' and 'statistical significance' are two separate issues.
+In contrast, practical importance answers the question: 'Is the difference between the values of the statistic and the parameter of any importance in practice?'
+Whether a results is of practical importance depends upon the context: what the data are being used for.
+'Practical importance' and 'statistical significance' are separate issues.

-Example 33.2 (Practical importance) In the body-temperature study (Sect.
-32.1), very strong evidence exists that the mean body temperature had changed ('statistical significance').
+Example 32.4 (Practical importance) In the body-temperature study (Sect.
+31.1), very strong evidence exists that the mean body temperature had changed ('statistical significance').
 But the change was so small that, for most purposes, it has no practical importance.
-(In other (e.g., medical) situations, it may have practical importance however.)
+In other (e.g., medical) situations, it may have practical importance however.

-Example 33.3 (Practical importance) A study of some herbal medicines (Maunder et al. 2020) for weight loss found that the intervention:
+Example 32.5 (Practical importance) Maunder et al. (2020) studied the use of herbal medicines for weight loss, and found that the intervention

-This means that the difference in weight loss between placebo and intervention was unlikely to be explained by chance (\(P < 0.001\); i.e., 'statistical significant'), but the difference was so small (a mean weight loss of \(1.61\) kg) that it was unlikely to be of any use in practice ('practical importance').
-In this context, the researchers decided that a weight loss of at least \(2.5\) kg was of practical importance.
+This means that the difference in mean weight loss between the placebo and intervention groups was unlikely to be explained by chance (\(P < 0.001\); i.e., 'statistical significant'), but the difference was so small that it was unlikely to be of any use in practice ('practical importance').
+In this context, the researchers decided that a weight loss of at least \(2.5\)was of practical importance.
+However, in the study, the sample mean weight loss was \(1.61\).

 Hypothesis testing formalises the decision-making process.
-Starting with an assumption about a population parameter of interest, a description of what values the sample statistic might take (based on this assumption) is produced: this describes what values the statistic is expected to take over all possible samples.
+Starting with an assumption about a parameter of interest, a description of what values the statistic might take is produced (the sampling distribution): this describes what values the statistic is expected to take over all possible samples.
 This sampling distribution is often a normal distribution, or related to a normal distribution.

-The sample statistic (the estimate) is then observed, and a test statistic, which often is a \(z\)- or \(t\)-score, is computed to describe this sample statistic.
+The statistic (the sample estimate) is then observed, and a test statistic is computed to quantify the discrepancy between the values of the parameter (given in \(H_0\)) and statistic.
 Using a \(P\)-value, a decision is made about whether the sample evidence supports or contradicts the initial assumption, and hence a conclusion is made.
-Since \(t\)-scores are like \(z\)-scores, \(P\)-values can often be approximated using the \(68\)--\(95\)--\(99.7\) rule.
+When the sampling distribution is an approximate normal distribution, the test statistic is a \(t\)-score or \(z\)-score, and \(P\)-values can often be approximated using the \(68\)--\(95\)--\(99.7\) rule.

 1. True or false?
 When a \(P\)-value is very small, a very large difference exists between the statistic and parameter.